LabShengLi/nanome/index.md

 21a26cb9-0be2-4670-8694-a3cee91d49b8    NC_000913.3     3503680 -       2.434816964214898
 21a26cb9-0be2-4670-8694-a3cee91d49b8    NC_000913.3     3503685 -       2.434816964214898
 ```
+The columns in read level output are:
+1. read-id,
+1. chromosome,
+1. position (1-based),
+1. strand,
-The columns in read level output are read-id, chromosome, position (1-based), strand, and score of log-ratio of probability for 5mC and 5C.
+1. score of log-ratio for probability of 5mC vs. 5C.

-Site level output sample is below:
+#### Site level output sample is below:
 ```
 zcat results/CIEcoli-methylation-callings/Site_Level-CIEcoli/CIEcoli_NANOME-perSite-cov1.sort.bed.gz  | head -n 5
 NC_000913.3     3498244 3498245 .       .       +       0.0     1